sttp-book/sttp-book/chapters/testing-techniques/model-based-testing.md

 **Regions**:
-So far we have had super states that contain one state machine.
+So far, we have had super states that contain one state machine.
 Here, the system is in only one state of the super state at once.
-In some cases it may be useful to allow the system to be in multiple states at once.
+In some cases, it may be useful to allow the system to be in multiple states at once.
 This is achieved with regions.

 A super state can be split into multiple regions.